SirPotatoIV/100-days-of-code/log.md

 **Link to work:**  [Keep-It-Code] https://keep-it-code.herokuapp.com/

+### Day 4: February 21, 2020

+**Today's Progress**: Didn't really meet the criteria today.
+Help a local politician help update their Weedbly and applied for a full-time job.

+**Thoughts:** Really need to start doing my minimum hour of coding in the morning before almost anything else.
+Leaving it until the end of the day is dangerous.

+**Link to work:**  There isn't any really.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)